oVirt/ovirt-site/source/feature/detailedhostpmproxypreferences.html.md

 ### Configuration

-A new configuration value will be added named PROXY_DEFAULT_PREFERENCES , for backward compatibility it will be version dependant:
+A new configuration value will be added named FENCE_PROXY_DEFAULT_PREFERENCES , for backward compatibility it will be version dependant:
  For 3.1 - the value will be : DC

        For 3.2 - the value will be : CLUSTER,DC,ENGINE